ramiy/Charitable/readme.txt

 == Changelog ==

 = 1.2.0 =
-* Change the highlight colour via the WordPress Customizer.
+* NEW: Change the highlight colour via the WordPress Customizer.
 You can preview your changes as you make them.
+* NEW: There is a shiny new dashboard widget when you log into the WordPress dashboard to highlight your donation stats.
+* NEW: You can now limit the donation form to only display required user fields.
+* NEW: Create a static page with the [donation_receipt] shortcode to customize your donation receipt.
-* All donation data is now displayed in the admin donation page.
+* NEW: All donation data is now displayed in the admin donation page.
-* You can now change the campaign creator via the Campaign management page.
+* NEW: You can now change the campaign creator via the Campaign management page.
-* Adds a login link to the donation form when donors are not logged in.
+* NEW: Adds a login link to the donation form when donors are not logged in.
-* When a user is logged in but has not filled out all required fields, they are presented with all the user fields.
+* NEW: When a user is logged in but has not filled out all required fields, they are presented with all the user fields.
 * Removed the 'charitable_after_update_donation' hook.
 To respond to updates to a donation, use the 'save_post_donation'.
 * Fixed a bug that resulted in `[campaigns orderby=popular]` to include non-complete donations when determining the order of campaigns.
 * Fixed a bug that prevented donors from receiving their donation receipt after a donation is updated directly on the donation page.